 Helping Your Kids Watch What They Eat

 Childhood obesity has tripled in children and teens since the 1970s – and quadrupled in teens.
-This epidemic is leaving many at risk for adult health problems such as heart disease, type 2 diabetes, stroke and cancer.
+This epidemic is leaving many at risk for adult health problems such as heart disease, Type 2 diabetes, stroke and cancer.

-Here are ways you can get started.
+Here are ways you can start.

-To help stop obesity, it’s important that parents and caregivers create a healthy environment at home.
 Studies show what kids eat at home affects what foods they choose to eat at school, along with their overall attitude toward food.
 Eating a lot of processed foods and drinking sugary drinks at home can lead to unhealthy habits.

 • Serving size: One package can have more than one serving